survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 The easiest way to make your application slow is to load a lot of small assets.
 Each request comes with an overhead after all.
 HTTP/2 will help in this regard and change the situation somewhat drastically.
 Till then we are stuck with different approaches.
 Webpack allows a few of these.
 They are particularly relevant for loading images.

 Webpack allows you to inline assets by using [url-loader](https://www.npmjs.com/package/url-loader).
 It will output your images as BASE64 strings within your JavaScript bundles.
-This will decrease the amount of requests needed while growing the bundle size.
+This will decrease the number of requests needed while growing the bundle size.
 It is enough to use *url-loader* during development.
 You may want to consider other alternatives for the production build, though.

 Webpack gives control over the inlining process and can defer loading to [file-loader](https://www.npmjs.com/package/file-loader). *file-loader* outputs image files and returns paths to them instead of inlining.
 This technique works with other assets types, such as fonts, as we will see in the later chapters.